evgenyzhernoklev/Hip-Hop-Union/wp-content/plugins/wp-statistics/readme.txt

 This is a security fix, please update immediately.

 == Changelog ==
+= 12.3.5 =
+* Improvement: Isolation Browscap cache processes to reduce memory usage.
+* Improvement: Include `file.php` and `pluggable.php` in GeoIP downloader when is not exists.
+* Fixed: GeoIP database update problem.
+Added an alternative server for download database when impossible access to maxmind.com

+= 12.3.4 =
+* Updated: Browscap to v3.1.0 and fixed some issues.
+* Improvement: Memory usage in the plugin when the Browscap is enabled.
+* Improvement: Cache system and update Browscap database.

 = 12.3.2 =
 * Added: New feature!
 Show Hits on the single posts/pages.
 * Added: Pages Dropdown in the page stats.